-There are currently seven — SEVEN! — tight ends atop the Pro Models built by Jonathan Bales, Peter Jennings (CSURAM88), Adam Levitan, and Kevin McClelland (SportsGeek):
+Besides Gronk, there are two tight ends atop the Pro Models built by the Three Donkeys: Jonathan Bales, Peter Jennings (CSURAM88), and Adam Levitan.

 Positional Breakdowns & Tools

-Be sure to research the tight ends for yourself with our tools and read the other Week 7 positional breakdowns:
+Research the tight ends for yourself with our tools, and read the other Wild Card positional breakdowns.

 Good luck this week!

-After this piece is published, FantasyLabs is likely to provide news updates on a number of players herein mentioned.
-Be sure to stay ahead of your competition with our NFL news feed:
+After this piece is published, FantasyLabs is likely to provide news updates on a number of players.
+Stay ahead of your competition with our NFL news feed.